rededge-discord/disco-bot/README.md

-# disco-bot
+# RedEdge Community Website
-Community version of RedEdge discord bot.
+To see the website, go to rededge-discord.github.io